MATRIX

 Previous pageReturn to chapter overviewNext page

-If you need to manipulate data "cells" of non-numeric values (like for instance an Excel spreadsheet with values, dates and strings), instead of a matrix, you should use a nested list.
+You may transfer matrices to/from Excel, but only if the Excel cells are numerical values.
+In general, if you need to manipulate data 'cells' of non-numeric values (like for instance an Excel spreadsheet with cells of values, dates and strings), you should use a nested list instead of a matrix.
 Nested lists can be of any dimension, and indexing, selecting, looping etc. works similarly for nested lists and matrices.
+See the SHEET statement if you need to transfer Excel cells into a matrix or nested list.

 Syntax